Anti-Oppression Mission Statement.

 Our practice, Mindful Nutrition promotes diversity and inclusion as a core value in our work.
 We recognize all types of diversity including and not limited to size, ethnicity, race, gender, sexual orientation, age, class, citizenship status, religion and abilities.
 We celebrate and honor the strength, creativity and power that comes from experiencing different viewpoints, backgrounds and cultures.

-I currently offer in-person sessions in the San Francisco, Oakland, and Napa California areas.
+My practice is 100% virtual.
+I am in Napa California.
 I am available for virtual sessions around the world.